Preston Driving Test Centre

 Based on the data we hold for Preston, here are specific tips to help you prepare:

-- Practice the local routes.
+• Practice the local routes.
 Familiarise yourself with the roads around Preston.
-Test routes typically cover a mix of residential streets, main roads, and potentially roundabouts or dual carriageways in the Wiltshire area.
+Test routes typically cover a mix of residential streets, main roads, and potentially roundabouts or dual carriageways in the Lancashire area.

 Frequently Asked Questions